elastic/rally/docs/configuration.rst

 * The Python reference documentation on the `logging configuration schema <https://docs.python.org/3/library/logging.config.html#logging-config-dictschema>`_ explains the file format.
 * The `logging handler documentation <https://docs.python.org/3/library/logging.handlers.html>`_ describes how to customize where log output is written to.

-By default, Rally will log all output to ``~/.rally/logs/rally.log``.
+By default, Rally will log all output to ``~/.rally/logs/rally.log`` in plain text format and ``~/.rally/logs/rally.json`` in JSON format.
 The default timestamp is UTC, but users can opt for the local time by setting ``"timezone": "localtime"`` in the logging configuration file.

 The log file will not be rotated automatically as this is problematic due to Rally's multi-process architecture.
 Setup an external tool like `logrotate <https://linux.die.net/man/8/logrotate>`_ to achieve that.
 See the following example as a starting point for your own ``logrotate`` configuration and ensure to replace the path ``/home/user/.rally/logs/rally.log`` with the proper one::